paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-013-dependency-and-indemnity-compensation-for-service-connected-deaths.md

 #### References in Text
 Section 9(b) of the Veterans’ Pension Act of 1959, referred to in subsec. (f)(1)(C), is section 9(b) of Pub.
 L. 86–211, Aug.
 29, 1959, 73 Stat.
 432, which was set out as a Savings Provisions note under [section 1521 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1521), and was repealed, effective Jan.
 1, 1979, by section 306(b)(1) of Pub.
 L. 95–588, which is set out as a Savings Provisions for Persons Entitled to Pension as of December 31, 1978: Other Provisions note under [section 1521 of this title](./chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md#section-1521).

 The Social Security Act, referred to in subsec. (f)(1)(D), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2009—Subsec. (b)(1).
 Pub.
 L. 111–37, § 3(f)(1)(A), substituted “$569” for “$163”.